Activist investor Snow Park urges Cedar to explore sale

-(Reuters) - Activist hedge fund Snow Park Capital Management sent a letter to Cedar Realty Trust Inc (CDR.N) on Wednesday urging the U.S. shopping center owner to explore options, including a potential sale.
+Oct 25 (Reuters) - Activist hedge fund Snow Park Capital Management sent a letter to Cedar Realty Trust Inc on Wednesday urging the U.S. shopping center owner to explore options, including a potential sale.

 In addition, Snow Park urged Cedar to review management pay and find ways to reduce administrative costs, among other changes.